polarfire-soc/apps/baremetal_applications/MicroPython/README.md

 ## Objective

-The Scope of the project is to build MicroPython for PolarFire SoC RISC-V architecture and execute the MicroPython on the ICICLE Kit.
+The scope of the project is to build MicroPython for PolarFire SoC RISC-V architecture and execute the MicroPython on the ICICLE Kit.

 ## Description